SayHelloGmbH/Advanced-WPPerformance/README.md

 ## Description
 This plugin add several performance improvements to your WordPress site.
 ### Moves all scripts to footer
 It moves all scripts to the footer and adds a `defer` attribute.
-This makes sure the scripts woun't block the page render process but will stil be executed in the right order.
+This makes sure the scripts won't block the page render process but will stil be executed in the right order.

 **Caution:** Could break some inline JS.
 ### minify assets
 This plugin minifies all CSS and JS Files and caches them.
-It will **not** concenate them.
+It will **not** merge them into on file.
 This way you are still able to use conditional Assets and if you are using HTTP/2, which I highly recommend, it's not necessary to do so.

 **Filter** `awpp_cache_dir`:
 ```php